ShaunakPerniUniGoa/NoSQLInjectionDetection/README.md

-# NoSQL Injection Detection
+# Data analysis notebooks, datasets, for the paper titled MongoDB Injection Query Classification Model using MongoDB Log files as Training Data

-This is a Repository for the Paper titled "Artificial dataset to train models & machine learning classification model to detect NoSQL injection queries in MongoDB log files" By Mr. Shaunak Perni and Ms. Minal Shirodkar
+This is a Repository for the Paper titled "MongoDB Injection Query Classification Model using MongoDB Log files as Training Data" By Mr. Shaunak Perni, Ms. Minal Shirodkar and Mr. Ramdas Karmalli

-## Index